10. Introducing Data Frames

 ?

-How to compute the arithmetic mean and median of all the numeric columns in a data frame, using a single line of code?
+How can we compute the arithmetic mean and median of all the numeric columns in a data frame, using a single line of code?

-What is a train/test split and how to perform it using numpy and pandas?
+What is a training/test split and how to perform it using numpy and pandas?

 What is the difference between stacking and unstacking?
 Which one yields a wide (as opposed to long) format?